Gimba/Occupancy/README.md

 # Occupancy
-Script to get atomic contacts of topologies with according trajectories.
+Script to get atomic contacts of atoms contacting a specified residue of topologies with according trajectories.
 Contacts are defined by a distance not more than 3.9A.
 ## Installation
 To use the script only the file 'Occupancy.zip' needs to be downloaded.
 Save it to a folder that is part of your environment variable PATH (http://www.linfo.org/path_env_var.html) or add the folder you want to keep 'Occupancy.zip' to PATH.
 ## Usage